Why do the Japanese have paper walls?

 Building paper can also be a good option for a temporary house.

-For example, if you are building a new home with no electricity or running water, you can use paper walls until everything is ready to live in.
+For example, if you are building a new home with no electricity or running water, you can use paper walls until everything is ready.

 Of course, you must remember that you cannot make any significant changes to the house, or else you will have broken the rule allowing temporary dwellings.